 Finally, when one party in the relationship makes significantly more money than does the other, this party may be ordered to pay spousal maintenance – also called alimony – to the financially dependent spouse.
 In order to make a determination about whether or not a spouse should receive a maintenance award, the court will consider the income and property of each party, the needs of each party, the present and future earning capacity of each party, the standard of living established during the course of the marriage, the length of the marriage, and a number of other factors the court finds relevant, per 750 ILCS 5/504.

 Getting a divorce can be more than emotional; it can be legally complex, extremely stressful, time consuming, and expensive.
 If you and your spouse are not in agreement about how important issues in a divorce will be settled, we can advocate for you to improve your chances of a divorce settlement that is in your favor.
-From helping you to get custody of your children to advocating for you during a division of property hearing, our highly skilled Lincoln Park divorce attorneys at the Arami Law Office are confident in our ability to competently represent you.
-To schedule a free case review or to learn more about divorce in Lincoln Park and surrounding areas, call us today at 312-212-1399, or fill out our online contact form.
+From helping you to get custody of your children to advocating for you during a division of property hearing, our highly skilled Lincoln Park divorce attorneys at Arami Law are confident in our ability to competently represent you.
+To schedule a case review or to learn more about divorce in Lincoln Park and surrounding areas, call us today at 312-212-1399, or fill out our online contact form.